 Psoriatic arthritis is not contagious.
 Nor is psoriasis.
 However, environmental triggers of the disease can be contagious.
-Certain viral infections, such as strep throat, which is highly contagious, are thought to “jump-start” the onset of psoriatic arthritis.
+Certain viral and bacterial infections, such as strep throat, which are highly contagious, and cause physiologic stress are thought to “jump-start” the onset of psoriatic arthritis.
 The reason behind this type of connection is that it activates an already out of whack immune system.

 It affects more than the joints

 When most people think of arthritis, their thoughts center around joint pain and inflammation.
 Psoriatic arthritis definitely affects the joints.
 But, it also can cause a host of other secondary conditions.
-Some of the most common secondary conditions include tendonitis, eye problems (like conjunctivitis and uveitis), metabolic syndrome (affecting your blood pressure and cholesterol levels), depression, and heart disease.
+Some of the most common secondary conditions include tendonitis, eye problems (like conjunctivitis and uveitis), associated metabolic syndrome (affecting your blood pressure and cholesterol levels) leading to a higher risk of diabetes and heart disease.

 You may not look sick